St4NNi/jam-rs/docs/TRACE.md

 ## Resource forms and limits

 Jam Index build and query operation is local-only.
-Part screening shards and part data are memory mapped; noncandidate sequence data is not decoded.
+Part screening shards and part data are memory mapped.
+External assembly files are opened only for selected candidate metagenomes; indexed FASTA/BGZF reads only selected contig ranges, while normal gzip uses a candidate-only sequential pass.
 Candidate alignment concurrency is selected before allocation from query length and the memory envelope.
 At 95,000 query bases and above, one alignment candidate runs at a time under the selected default; part screening can still use all requested threads.

 Catalog resources accept local paths, `file://`, `http://`, `https://`, and `s3://bucket/key` locators.
 Local paths in a catalog are resolved relative to